donrow007/furima-38283/README.md

 ### Association

 - belongs_to :user
-- has_one :order dependent: :destroy
+- has_one :destination dependent: :destroy
 - belongs_to :item